MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 - An [Azure subscription](https://azure.microsoft.com/).
 - Operating system licenses for your workload VMs – for example, Windows Server.
 See [Activate Windows Server VMs](manage/vm-activate.md).
 - An internet connection for each machine in the system that can connect via HTTPS outbound traffic to well-known Azure endpoints at least every 30 days.
 See [Azure connectivity requirements](concepts/firewall-requirements.md) for more information.
-- For systems stretched across sites (functionality only available in Azure Local, version 22H2):
+- For systems stretched across sites (functionality only available in version 22H2):
   - At least four severs (two in each site)
   - At least one 1 Gb connection between sites (a 25 Gb RDMA connection is preferred)
   - An average latency of 5 ms round trip between sites if you want to do synchronous replication where writes occur simultaneously in both sites.
-- If you plan to use SDN, you'll need a virtual hard disk (VHD) for the Azure Local operating system to create Network Controller VMs (see [Plan to deploy Network Controller](concepts/network-controller.md)).
+- If you plan to use SDN, you'll need a virtual hard disk (VHD) for the Azure Stack HCI OS to create Network Controller VMs (see [Plan to deploy Network Controller](concepts/network-controller.md)).

 Make sure your hardware meets the [System requirements](concepts/system-requirements-23h2.md) and that your network meets the [physical network](concepts/physical-network-requirements.md) and [host network](concepts/host-network-requirements.md) requirements for Azure Local.